So you’ve decided to jump on the ecommerce train and that Amazon.com is a good place to start. But how do you decide what to sell on Amazon?

 Want to sell books on Amazon?

-You’d likely face plenty of competition with new books, but if you target hard-to-find books or sell books as a package (grouped by theme), you’re giving customers a reason to check out what you’re selling.
+You’d likely face plenty of competition with new books, but if you target hard-to-find books or sell books as a collection (grouped by theme), you’re giving customers a reason to check out what you’re selling.

-5. Aim for high profit margins
+5. Aim for products with high profit margins.

-You don’t need to get a lesson in finance to figure out if a product has excellent profit margin and ROI.
+You don’t need to get a lesson in finance to figure out if a product has an excellent profit margin and ROI.

-You just need to check products of other sellers on Amazon, note down prices from wholesalers, and add all expenses (like Amazon fees, taxes, and so on) to weigh your option.
+You just need to check the products of other sellers on Amazon, note down prices from wholesalers, and add all expenses (like Amazon fees, taxes, and so on) to weigh your option.

 There’s even a simpler rule of thumb “the 3x rule” that you can incorporate into your product research.

 With this rule, your goal is to sell a product 3x its purchase price.
 If you bought an item for $20, your target sales price would be $60.
-This rule assumes that a third will go to fees and other costs, while you get 100% return on investment.
+This rule assumes that a third will go to fees and other costs, while you get a 100% return on investment.

-6. Check what people are buying
+6. Check what people are buying.

 Of course, you’ll need customers.
 You need to find a product that people want to buy.
 How do you do this?